 Making a sourdough starter involves mixing flour and water together, then leaving it alone for a little while.
 However, if you want the feisty critters to make your bread rise, it can be more extensive.
 Growing a sourdough starter takes about 5 days on average, and it can take longer depending on the conditions of the environment.
 We have compiled a simple step-by-step guide to making your own starter and what to expect on a daily basis.
 You can find the original article here.

-How To Start Your Very Own Sourdough Starter!
+Make Your Own Sourdough Starter!

 - 2-quart glass or plastic container (not metal)